 Back to Buenos Aires!
 Well, not literally… I’m still in Spain & don’t plan on returning to Argentina any time soon.
 But I realized that I’ve neglected to compile & place in this blog one very popular series of posts from the past.
 From 2007 to be exact.
 In the day when my only internet presence was line of sight, I wrote one of the most widely read English-language blogs about Buenos Aires.
 At the same time as I researched early housing projects in the city, I also began looking up & paying attention.
 I began seeing more domes than I’d ever noticed before, regardless of where my rambling walks took me.

 In the end, the original map transformed into a mini PDF guide for Endless Mile.
 I still give it away for free, mainly as an example of content & structure for all Endless Mile publications.
-I could add photos of each dome —like in the Lisbon Azulejos guide— but time for that is a luxury I don’t have these days.
 Every visitor should explore one of the most interesting characteristics of Buenos Aires architecture… consider it a scavenger hunt while they’re still around!
 As I say in the guide:

 In spite of a current economic upswing, local government still turns a cold shoulder to the city’s preservation.
 A recent law prohibits the demolition of any building constructed prior to 1941, but remember this is Latin America.
 Corruption & clandestine demolition are rampant.
 Citizen watch groups keep a vigilant eye on the city, but even they can miss signs of destruction or decay.
 Unfortunately, dozens of spectacular domes do not appear in our list because they no longer decorate the skyline.
 The only record of their existence is a collection of photographs & postcards taken by flâneurs of an earlier era.